DidacDV/SQL_work/Practice_work/README.md

 # Starting with SQLite and data bases
-These are some problems about starting to use DB with sqlite.
+These are some problems about starting on DB with sqlite.
 They are extracted from the CS50x course.

+The basics used are: AND, JOIN ON, WHERE, DISTINCT, AVG, ORDER BY, COUNT, LIMIT, LIKE.

 -Songs